 If you are a fan of 3D printing and have tried our service, you might be wondering what you can do for its aftercare.
 Well, 3D printed products like 3D printed wedding gifts and souvenirs are easy to maintain.
 It is easy for these things to stay clean and look like they are still fresh and new.

 Just like other products that are made of plastic materials, 3D printed things are not easily broken.
-However, these things are not as strong as a steal and are not immune to destruction.
+However, these things are not as strong as a steel and are not immune to destruction.
 Though they may not get completely destroyed, it can get scratches and that is not pretty to look at.

 For other 3D printed products that use different filaments, some of them are more vulnerable than the plastic ones and therefore need more extra care to maintain its freshness.